How Can I Get My Child's Text Messages Sent To My Phone?

 Hoverwatch screenshot

-Hoverwatch is a versatile parental control app with features such as stealth mode, call recording, phone internet history tracking, and social media monitoring.
-It supports various messaging apps like WhatsApp, Snapchat, WeChat, Telegram, Instagram, Viber, Line, Signal, and Kik.
+Hoverwatch is a versatile app to monitor text messages, with stealth mode, call recording, phone internet history tracking, and the ability to see social media activity.
+It supports various platforms like Facebook Messenger, Snapchat, WeChat, Telegram, Instagram, Viber, Line, Signal, and Kik.

-To use Hoverwatch to get your child's text messages sent to your phone, you need to install it on their device.
+To use Hoverwatch to get their text messages on your phone, you need to install it on their device.
 Once installed, the app operates in stealth mode and collects data in the background.
-You can access this information through an online dashboard.

-Besides using third-party parental control apps like those mentioned above, you can also use built-in parental control features available on some devices:
+Besides using third-party solutions like those mentioned above, you can also use built-in options which are available on some devices:

 Apple Family Sharing and Screen Time

-If your family uses Apple devices such as iPhones or iPads, you can take advantage of Apple Family Sharing and Screen Time features to monitor your child's text messages.
-Family Sharing allows you to share messages, photos, and other content across devices, while Screen Time provides you with insights into your child's phone usage.
+If your kids use Apple devices such as iPhones or iPads, you can take advantage of Apple Family Sharing and Screen Time.
+Sharing allows you to share messages, photos, and other content across devices, while Screen Time provides you with insights into phone usage patterns of your kids.

-To set up Family Sharing and Screen Time, go to Settings on your device, select "Family Sharing," and follow the prompts to add your child's device.
-Once set up, you can use the Screen Time feature to monitor their text messages and other activities.
+To set up Family Sharing and Screen Time, go to Settings on your device, select "Family Sharing," and follow the prompts to add the target device.
+Once set up, you can use the Screen Time feature to monitor their activities.

 Google Family Link

-For Android devices, Google offers a free parental control app called Family Link that lets you manage phone usage remotely.
-While it does not allow you to directly monitor their text messages, it provides valuable information about which apps they use frequently and for how long.
+For Android devices, Google offers a free app called Family Link to let you manage phone usage remotely.
+While it does not allow you to track their activities in great detail, it provides valuable information about what they use frequently and for how long.
 This insight can help you identify potential issues related to texting or social media usage.

-To use Google Family Link, download the app from the Google Play Store on both your device and your child's device.
-Then follow the instructions to link the devices and set up parental controls as needed.
+To use it, download the app from the Google Play Store on both of you devices.
+Then follow the instructions to link them and set up as needed.

-Text message forwarding is another method for getting your child's text messages sent to your phone.
+Text message forwarding is another method for reading their messages your own cell phone.
 However, this method has limitations as it only works for SMS messages and does not include multimedia or messaging app data.

-1. Go to Settings on your child's iPhone.
+1. Go to Settings on the target iPhone.

 2. Select "Messages."